maxweill/Konakona/README.md

 ### Licensing
 This software is free and open-source software, licensed under the GPLv3.
 For more information, see the LICENSE file in the repository, or check out https://www.fsf.org/

+### Thanks:
+Mevon, for his help with development and ability organize my pastebins and discord messages of ffmpeg commands.
+(Also check out his instance of this bot: [@MonogatariBotto](https://twitter.com/MonogatariBotto).

+Ophelia, for recommending that I pick Lucky Star as the source anime for the original bot.